 - The treaty adopts the ‘no evidence’ standard for extradition requests which is consistent under the Extradition Act 1988.
 The report also stated that this accords with the international approach of simplifying extradition requests and that Australia has over 30 bilateral extradition treaties with the same evidentiary standard.

-What is the view of the Law Council of Australia’s concerning the Extradition Treaty with China?
+View of the Law Council of Australia concerning the extradition treaty

 On 2 March 2016 the Law Council submitted in its report, “Treaty on Extradition Between Australia and the People’s Republic of China” and raised its concerns regarding the proposed Extradition Treaty with China.

 The Law Council of Australia has opposed the ratification by Australia due to the absence of ‘sufficiently robust protections’

 The main concerns listed by the Law Council in its report are outlined below:

 - Limited protections for the right to a fair trial: The treaty omits a common safeguard in Australian treaties that allows Australia to refuse to extradite a person on the grounds that the person is unlikely to receive a fair trial.
 Further, the treaty does not allow a discretionary refusal on grounds of the extradition request being unjust or oppressive as held in Commonwealth Minister for Justice v Adamas at 305 in an interpretation of section 22(3) of our Extradition Act 1988.